 As a piano student becomes accustomed to the piano and learns their first songs, it is important to introduce them to the musical alphabet.
 This is the next step in promoting excellent literacy in a young musician.
 Much like singing the ABC’s to a young child, this should be done in a fun and relaxed way (see Lesson 3 for an introduction to the musical alphabet).

 A good way to help young children learn to read words is to have an adult read aloud while the child looks at the words on the page.
 In the same way, beginning piano students can start learning to read music by learning a song by ear and matching the sounds to the written notes of the song as they play.
 Singing letter names or solfege syllables is a great way to start connecting sounds to symbols and to reinforce the material so that it is easier to recall in the future.
+It may take some time and effort to develop this skill, but it is an essential part of becoming a proficient pianist.

 Developing Both Skills

 In time, a piano student will usually choose a preferred method of learning new music.
-Some may come to rely so much on sight-reading that they can’t play by ear.
-Others will struggle with sight-reading so much that they have to hear and memorize a song in order to play it.
+Some may come to rely so much on sight reading that they can’t play by ear.
+Others will struggle with sight reading so much that they have to hear and memorize a song in order to play it.
 Relying too heavily on one skill may prevent the other from developing.
 The key is to gently encourage the development of both skills, at the right stages, for well-rounded musicianship.

-Training one’s ear can be a fun learning experience and can provide a young musician a way to learn some of their favorite melodies without needing to look at sheet music first.
+Learning to play by ear can be a fun learning experience and can provide a young musician a way to learn some of their favorite melodies without needing to look at sheet music first.
 Check out these Hoffman Academy videos on Getting Started with Ear Training and What is Melodic Dictation!

 It is our hope that you enjoyed the information in this article and that you will continue to learn and make music for the rest of your life!
 If you haven’t started learning piano yet and are interested, sign up and try Premium today to start your piano learning journey!